MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 -   Call the `Disconnect()` method of the `NetworkConnection` on the server and client when authentication fails.
 If you want to give the user a few tries to get their credentials right, you certainly can, but Mirror will not do the disconnect for you.

-    -   Remember to put a small delay on the Disconnect call on the server if you send them a failure message so that it has a chance to be delivered before the connection is dropped.
+    -   Remember to put a small delay on the Disconnect call on the server if you send a failure message so that it has a chance to be delivered before the connection is dropped.

 -   `NetworkConnection` has an `AuthenticationData` object where you can drop a class instance of any data you need to persist on the server related to the authentication, such as account id's, tokens, character selection, etc.